Schedule A Hiring Authority

-Learn about a special hiring authority for people with disabilities applying for federal jobs.
+Learn about a special non-competitive hiring authority for people with disabilities applying for jobs with the Federal Government.

-Regulations implementing Section 501 of the Rehabilitation Act of 1973 state that federal agencies must be model employers (PDF) of individuals with disabilities.
-In addition, federal agencies must take affirmative action measures (PDF) to promote the recruitment, hiring and advancement of qualified individuals with disabilities, with the goal of eliminating under-representation of people with disabilities in the federal workforce.
+Regulations implementing Section 501 of the Rehabilitation Act of 1973 state that federal agencies must be model employers of people with disabilities.
+In addition, federal agencies must take affirmative action measures to promote the recruitment, hiring and advancement of people with disabilities, with the goal of eliminating under-representation in the federal workforce.

 On June 25, 2021, President Biden issued Executive Order (EO) 14035: Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce.
 The EO includes provisions to help support the recruitment, hiring and advancement of applicants and employees with disabilities, including assessing current practices agencies are using with regard to Schedule A.

-The U.S. Office of Personnel Management (OPM) has issued regulations implementing the use of the Schedule A hiring authority for individuals with disabilities [5 CFR §213.3102(u)].
-Schedule A can serve as a quick and efficient means to increasing the hiring and advancement of qualified individuals with disabilities.
+The U.S. Office of Personnel Management (OPM) has issued regulations implementing the use of the Schedule A hiring authority for people with disabilities [5 CFR §213.3102(u)].
+Schedule A can serve as a quick and efficient means to increasing the hiring and advancement of people with disabilities.

 Important facts about Schedule A: